ServiceStackApps/EmailContacts/README.md

 Remember to use a `async Task` return type when testing Async APIs that use `await` on the async Task responses.

-The `T.PrintDump()` extension method writes out a recursive, pretty-formatted dump of all the response DTO's properties which we find to be extremely useful and time saving for introspecting the responses of live services.
+The `T.PrintDump()` extension method writes out a recursive, pretty-formatted dump of all the response DTO's properties which we find to be an invaluable time-saver for introspecting responses of live services.

 ## Unit Tests